kbelyse/job-search/README.md

-# Remote Job Finder
+# Quick Job Finder

 ## Description

-Remote Job Finder is a simple web application that lets users search for remote job listings using the [Remotive API](https://remotive.io/api-documentation).
-Users can enter keywords and filter jobs by category (Software Dev, Marketing, Sales).
-The application is deployed using Docker containers with HAProxy configured as a load balancer to distribute traffic between two app instances.
+Remote Job Finder is a user-friendly web app that helps users search for remote job listings using the [Remotive API](https://remotive.io/api-documentation).
+Users can enter keywords and filter jobs by category like Software Development, Marketing, or Sales.
+The app runs inside Docker containers, with HAProxy acting as a load balancer to share traffic between two instances, ensuring better reliability and performance.

 ---